A Learning- and Scenario-based MPC Design for Nonlinear Systems in LPV Framework with Safety and Stability Guarantees: Numerical Results

 \subsubsection{System Identification}

 We use slowly-varying trajectories for the scheduling variables in Fig. \ref{fig:data}(a) to collect observations $\mathcal{D}=\{(\theta (t), x(t),u(t)), x(t+1)\}$ for model identification.
-Pseudo random binary sequences (PRBS) inputs with a scale of $0.01$ as shown in Fig. \ref{fig:data}(b) are used to excite the system, and the generated state sequence with initial state $x(0)=[2.7;0]$ is shown in Fig. \ref{fig:data}(c), (d).
+Pseudo random binary sequences (PRBS) input signal with a scale of $0.01$ as shown in Fig. \ref{fig:data}(b) is used to excite the system, and the generated state sequence with initial state $x(0)=[2.7;0]$ is shown in Fig. \ref{fig:data}(c), (d).
 Furthermore, $500$ samples are collected and split into training and testing sets with a ratio of 80\%/20\%.

 We use one DenseVariational layer with $4$ hidden units to represent $A(\cdot)$ and one Dense layer with $2$ hidden units to represent $B$.
 Neither of the layers uses activation functions and the Dense layer further does not use bias, which aims to exactly represent the class of models to which (\ref{eq:lpve}) belongs.
 The tuning parameters in (\ref{eq:priors}) are determined as $\sigma_{1}=0.3, \sigma_{2}=0.1$.
 Adam optimizer is used with a learning rate set to $0.01$ and other hyper-parameters as default.
-Moreover, using the transfer learning approach \cite{bao2020cdc}, we first trained an ANN model with the same architecture as the BNN model, used the trained ANN weights to initialize the BNN model, and then trained the BNN model for $1,000$ epochs.
+Moreover, using the transfer learning approach \citep{bao2020cdc}, we first trained an ANN model with the same architecture as the BNN model, used the trained ANN weights to initialize the BNN model, and then trained the BNN model for $1,000$ epochs.
 The validation results are shown in Fig. \ref{fig:val_1}.

 It is noted that the best fit ratio $\textup{BFR}=100\%\cdot \max\left(1-\frac{\|x-\hat{x}\|_{2}}{\|x-\bar{x}\|_{2}},0\right)=[96.70\%;87.04\%]$ using the estimated mean as predictions for outputs.
 None of the samples are out of $2\sigma_{x}$.
 By increasing $\beta\sigma_{x}$, the true states are guaranteed to lie in the interval $[\mu_{x}-\beta\sigma_{x}, \mu_{x}+\beta\sigma_{x}]$ almost surely.